Rev. Hermann Wilhelm Fiegenbaum

 How did I do?
 Will you give me a passing grade?

-I think the presence of the four infants I have attempted to identify (Margaret Fiegenbaum, born in February 1893; Caroline Louise Fiegenbaum, born in October 1893; Edgar Henry Jacoby, born in December 1893; and Sophia Lynch, born in April 1894) make it unlikely that this family gathering took place in the autumn of 1899.
+I think the presence of the four infants I have attempted to identify (Margaret Fiegenbaum, born in February 1893; Caroline Louise Fiegenbaum, born in October 1893; Edgar Henry Jacoby, born in December 1893; and Sophia Lynch, born in April 1894) make it unlikely that this family gathering took place in the autumn of 1899, when the 50th wedding anniversary was celebrated.
 Each of these children would have been much older than they appear in this photo.

 The crux of the argument hinges on two important identities.
 If my attempts to name the members of the Lynch-Fiegenbaum family are correct — that the infant pictured in her mother's lap is Sophia — then the photograph could not have been taken before April 1894.
 And if I am not wrong about the members of the Fiegenbaum-Kriege family — especially that the "mother" is Frederick Adolph's first wife, Amelia Maria Kriege, who died in April 1895 — the photo could not have been taken after that date.